rexgarland/civic-iq/README.md

 The intended purpose of this quiz is to get people more confident to participate in power (e.g. write their rep, make a FOIA request, attend a city hall, etc).

 Note: we should be careful not to exclude any protected groups based on phrasing or choice of questions.

+## Acknowledgements

+- The `website` folder started as a clone of [8values](https://github.com/8values/8values.github.io).
+A big thank you to them for writing such readable code, with essentially no setup needed.
+See `website/LICENSE`.